 Results: There was complete agreement by all five participants in 26 of 58 cases (44.8%) that referral to angiography and the subsequent embolization performed (or not performed) was appropriate.
 There was disagreement in 32 of 58 cases (55.2%) as to the appropriateness of angiography referral and/or the subsequent embolization.
 Of these cases, there was complete agreement by all participants in 12 of 32 cases (37.5%) that angiography referral was appropriate; however, variable disagreement existed as to the appropriateness of the subsequent embolization.
 In 6 of 58 cases (10.3%), no embolization was performed after angiography, and there was complete agreement by all participants in these cases that this was appropriate.
-There were 7 of 58 cases (12.1%) in which the general surgeon and all orthopaedists disagreed with the interventional radiologist on the appropriateness of the embolization performed.
-There was complete agreement between the general surgeon and all orthopaedists in 36 of 58 cases (62.1%) that angiography referral was appropriate.
+There were 7 of 58 cases (12.1%) in which the general surgeon and all orthopaedists disagreed with the interventional radiologist on the appropriate.
 Disagreement existed between the general surgeon and at least one of the orthopaedists on angiography referral in 22 of 58 cases (37.9%).
 The most frequent reasons cited for inappropriate referral to angiography were stable pelvic ring injury and underresuscitated or hemodynamically stable patient.
 The most frequent reasons cited for inappropriate embolization were that an uninjured vessel was embolized or the embolization performed was too proximal and/or not "selective".